itszeeshan/subdomainx/README.md

 - **Custom Wordlists**: Support for custom wordlists in brute-forcing tools
 - **Progress Reporting**: Real-time progress bars with ETA for long-running scans
 - **Resource Management**: Memory and CPU monitoring with optimization recommendations
+- **Resume Capability**: Save and resume interrupted scans from checkpoints

 ## Quick Start 🚀